anakuron/audio4dj-mixxx-configs/README.md

 alsa configs to use mixxx with Native Instruments Audio4DJ USB interface 2 ouputs, vinyl control

 # put the .asoundrc to your home folder
-this will create alsa audio devices called outDJA channels 1-2
+this will create alsa audio devices called:
+outDJA channels 1-2
 outDJB channels 1-2

 set these for deck 1 and deck 2 outputs

-for vinyl control you set the same
+for vinyl control you set the same:
 outDJA channels 1-2
 outDJB channels 1-2